-(2) As a condition for establishing temporary water quality standards for a particular water body or segment, the department or the petitioner, as applicable, shall prepare a support document and a preliminary implementation plan for use by the board in determining whether to adopt the proposed temporary water quality standards.
-A person shall submit a support document and a preliminary implementation plan to the department for its review at least 60 days prior to filing a petition with the board requesting the adoption of temporary water quality standards.
+(2) As a condition for establishing temporary water quality standards for a particular water body or segment, the department or the petitioner, as applicable, shall prepare a support document and a preliminary implementation plan for use by the department in determining whether to adopt the proposed temporary water quality standards.
+A person shall submit a support document and a preliminary implementation plan to the department for its review at least 60 days prior to filing a petition with the department requesting the adoption of temporary water quality standards.

 (3) The support document prepared by the department or the petitioner, as applicable, must describe: